s-abdullaev/getDataProject/codebook.md

 I created a table which groups by activityId and subjectId, and then finds the mean for each measurement inside the finalTable.
 Then finalTable is saved to source folder as tidyData.txt file.

 ###Output Variables:

+The variables represent mean accelaration and angular velocity in 3 directions (X,Y,Z) using accelerometer and gyroscope.
+Unit of measurement: Acceleration - `g=9.8 m/s^2`, Angular velocity - `rad/s`

 - subjectId
 - activityType